Skip to main content

 For the California Temaki

 • Imitation crab (Surimi): I got the “crab-style legs” at my grocery store.
-This imitation crab is actually made from white fish, called pollok, in this case, and is made to look like crab.
+This imitation crab is actually made from white fish, called pollock, in this case, and is made to look like crab.
 Don’t worry, the imitation crab is actually used at sushi restaurants, too, unless you can easily get crab where you are.
 Look for the crab legs and not the flakes.
 You’ll shred this up.

 • Japanese mayonnaise: To mix with the crab.